Introduction

 - Perhaps you did not think or feel it was important.

-Sometimes, if side effects continue for several months, you may think it is easier not to mention them at all or to just put up with them.
+Sometimes, if side effects continue for several months, you might think it is easier not to mention them at all or to just put up with them.

 This is not a good approach.

-- Something you think is a side effect may be a symptom of a more serious illness.
+- Something you think is a side effect might be a symptom of a more serious illness.

-- Newer treatments may also have become available since you first reported them.
+- Newer treatments may have become available that you could use.

 - You deserve the best quality of life.